-University of Bath University of Birmingham University of Bradford University of Bristol Cardiff University Durham University University of East Anglia University of Edinburgh University of Exeter University of Glasgow Guildhall School of Music and Drama University of Hull Imperial College London Keele University University of Kent King's College London University of Leeds University of Liverpool London School of Economics and Political Science London School of Hygiene and Tropical Medicine University of Manchester Newcastle University University of Nottingham
+University of Bath University of Birmingham University of Bradford University of Bristol Cardiff University

+University of Dundee (College of Life

+Sciences) (PhD only) Durham University University of East Anglia University of Edinburgh University of Exeter University of Glasgow

+Guildhall School of Music and Drama

+University of Hull Imperial College London Keele University University of Kent

+King's College London University of Leeds University of Liverpool

+London School of Economics and Political Science

+London School of Hygiene and Tropical Medicine

-Queen Mary University of London Queen's University Belfast University of Reading Royal Holloway, University of London Royal Northern College of Music School of Oriental and African Studies (SOAS) University of St Andrews University of Sheffield University of Southampton University of Surrey University of Surrey University of Sussex University College London University of Warwick University of York
+University of Manchester Newcastle University University of Nottingham Queen Mary University of London Queen's University

+Belfast University of Reading

+Royal Holloway, University of London

+Royal Northern College of Music

+School of Oriental and African Studies (SOAS)

+University of St Andrews University of Sheffield University of Southampton University of Surrey University of Sussex University College London

+University College Londor University of Warwick

+University of York

-To be considered for the joint Marshall Scholarships you must include any of the above institutions on your application form as your first choice.
-For further information on these Scholarships please see www.marshallscholarship.org/partners/partnershipscholarships
+To be considered for the Partnership Marshall Scholarships you must include one of the above institutions on your application form as your first choice.
+For further information on these Scholarships please see:

-In addition, the Marshall Aid Commemoration Commission has partnerships with the following Oxford and Cambridge Colleges:
+www.marshallscholarship.org/partners/partneruniversities In addition, the Marshall Commission has partnerships with the following Oxford and Cambridge Colleges:

-Balliol College, Oxford Brasenose College, Oxford (Brasenose-Blavatnik, MPP ONLY) Christ's College, Cambridge Downing College, Cambridge Exeter College, Oxford Gonville and Caius College, Cambridge King's College, Cambridge New College, Oxford Newnham College, Cambridge Nuffield College, Oxford Somerville College, Oxford St John's College, Cambridge Trinity College, Cambridge Trinity College, Oxford University College, Oxford
+Balliol College, Oxford Brasenose College, Oxford (Brasenose-Blavatnik, MPP ONLY) Christ's College, Cambridge Downing College, Cambridge Exeter College, Oxford Gonville and Caius College, Cambridge King's College, Cambridge Magdalen College, Oxford (DPhil only) New College, Oxford Newnham College, Cambridge Nuffield College, Oxford Somerville College, Oxford St John's College, Cambridge Trinity College, Cambridge Trinity College, Oxford University College, Oxford

 NB: Candidates for all Partnership Scholarships will compete in the main Marshall Scholarship competition.
-Partnership awards are only offered if such candidates are selected in this process.
+Partnerships awards are only offered if such candidates are selected in this process.